kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 pip install kin-sdk
 ```

+Track the development of this SDK on [GitHub](https://github.com/kinecosystem/kin-sdk-python/tree/v2-master).

 ## Overview

 In this introduction we will look at a few basic operations on the Kin Blockchain and some features that are exclusive to the Kin SDK for Python.